elizabethlumban/odo-api2/README.md

-# Express API Starter
+# React Redux Starter Project

-A simple boilerplate for creating an Express JS API with Jest tests.
+This boilerplate configures and demonstrates how to create a simple Express JS API server.

 To start: